jiansing/gabrielgiordano.com/src/content/index.md

 lang: en
 seo:
   title: Home
-  description: Gabriel Giordano is a Software Engineer, currently working at SumUp previously at IBM and is also an open-source contributor.
+  description: Hello.
+Get **tips** about GIF!
+It is a bitmap image format.

 content:
   liveTitle:
     - Hello.
-    - It's Gabriel Giordano.
+    - Get tips about GIF!
-    - I'm a Software Engineer at SumUp.
+    - Graphics Interchange Format.
-    - I'm also an open-source contributor.
+    - It is a bitmap image format.
   title: About Me
 ---

 Hello.
-My name is **Gabriel Giordano**.
-I'm a Software Engineer currently working at **SumUp**.
-Previously, at **IBM**.
-I'm also an open-source contributor.
+Get **tips** about GIF!
+It is a bitmap image format.